 The surname Bachehot was first found in Yorkshire where one of the first records of the name was Richard le Bagger, who was listed on the Assize Rolls of Lancashire in 1246 and later in Yorkshire in 1297.

 Early History of the Bachehot family

-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Bachehot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bachehot research.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Bachehot History in all our PDF Extended History products and printed products wherever possible.